Updated: March 1, 2026

 Benefits of Portuguese Citizenship by Descent

-Obtaining Portuguese citizenship by descent offers many benefits, many of which stem from Portugal’s membership in the European Union (EU) and its favorable policies for dual citizens.
+Gaining Portuguese citizenship by descent offers many benefits, many of which stem from Portugal’s membership in the European Union (EU) and its favorable policies for dual citizens.

-High quality of life: You can enjoy the country’s exceptional quality of life, characterized by a mild climate, stunning landscapes, and rich cultural heritage.
+- High quality of life: You can enjoy the country’s exceptional quality of life, characterized by a mild climate, stunning landscapes, and a rich cultural heritage.
 You gain access to affordable healthcare through Portugal’s national healthcare system, which is known for its comprehensive and high-quality services.

-Portugal dual citizenship: You can get Portugal dual citizenship, meaning you don’t have to renounce your current nationality as long as your home country allows dual citizenship, too.
+- Portugal dual citizenship: You can get Portugal dual citizenship, meaning you don’t have to renounce your current nationality as long as your home country allows dual citizenship, too.
 This flexibility allows you to retain the rights and privileges of your existing citizenship while enjoying the benefits of being a Portuguese citizen.

-Generational continuity: Portuguese citizenship can be passed down to your descendants, ensuring that future generations can also benefit from the opportunities and rights associated with being a Portuguese and EU citizen.
+- Building a legacy: Portuguese citizenship can be passed down to your descendants, ensuring that future generations can also benefit from the opportunities and rights associated with being a Portuguese and EU citizen.
 It also establishes a sense of belonging and connection.

 Eligibility Criteria and Requirements for Portugal Citizenship by Descent